Tampa Bay Rays vs Baltimore Orioles - July 13, 2019 Recap

 TRAINER'S ROOM

 Rays: 1B Ji-Man Choi (ankle) was reinstated from the injured list after the minimum 10-day stay.
 RHP Ian Gibaut was optioned to Triple-A Durham. ...
 Reliever Chaz Roe (flexor strain) has been shut down from baseball activities.
 The team hopes to learn the extent of the problem after it returns home on July 19. ...
 2B Brandon Lowe (bruised shin) is still walking with a limp. ...
-Matt Duffy (hamstring) had a hit and three RBIs for Durham on Friday.
+Matt Duffy (hamstring), who had a hit and three RBIs for Durham on Friday.
 The infielder will play several more games in the minors before being re-evaluated. ...
+INF Daniel Robertson (knee) is recovering nicely from arthroscopic surgery and could begin a rehab assignment in the next week or so.

 Orioles: RHP Dylan Bundy was placed on the 10-day IL with tendinitis in his right knee.
 Bundy (4-11, 5.28 ERA) gave up seven runs in the first inning of a 16-4 loss on Friday night before being pulled.
 Hyde hopes Bundy misses only one start. ...
 RHP Nate Karns (forearm strain) gave up three runs in 2/3 innings of a rehab start with Class A Frederick on Friday night. ''The velo is up, he feels good physically, the results just weren't there for him,'' Hyde said.